Registering a child who has recently arrived in the country in primary education

 Pupils who have newly arrived in the country learn the languages intensively, and depending on the language(s) they already know.
 At the beginning, teaching is limited to a single language;

-1st level
+1st cycle

-2nd level
+2nd cycle

-In the 2nd level of basic education, a pupil who does not yet know how to read and who does not yet know any school language learns German by taking an intensive course.
+In the 2nd cycle of primary education, a pupil who does not yet know how to read and who does not yet know any of the school languages will be learning German by taking an intensive course.
 This is also the case for pupils who only speak French.
+An introduction to Luxembourgish may be given when significant progress in German has been made.

-3rd level
+3rd cycle

 Subsequently, a pupil who does not know French takes an introduction to French course, once significant progress in German has been made.
 A pupil who knows German takes an intensive French course.
-They can began taking the introduction to Luxembourgish course once significant progress in either German or French has been made.
+They can begin taking the introduction to Luxembourgish course once significant progress in either German or French has been made.

-4th level
+4th cycle

 Specialised welcome classes